enyac-group/MaxEVA/README.md

 AIE.
 + Generalizability of MaxEVA to any Versal AIE device and MatMul-based DL workloads.
-+ MaxEVA  efficiently exploiting features of the
++ MaxEVA  efficiently exploits features of the
 AIE architecture and addresses various performance bottlenecks, leading to maximal utilization of the AIE resources (up to **100%** AIE cores, **99.8%** AIE memory and **82.1%** PLIOs).
 + A sophisticated AIE kernel placement strategy to effectively